 iGreedyLB avoids this phenomenon by preserving the per-node load constraints and distributing the load more evenly.
 Such a tactic results in a worse performance in terms of the average distance or bandwidth consumption (such is the case with the hop-count distance metric that is considered here).
 However, this may not be the case for delay metrics.
 Placing memory and some popular objects higher in the hierarchy admittedly increases the propagation delay of accessing them but this increment is expected to be small compared to the delay reduction that is incurred by accessing non-congested proxy servers.
-The end-system delay part dominates the propagation delay part in the overall delay budgets of congested end-systems such as those that arise when load balancing is not considered.
+The endsystem delay part dominates the propagation delay part in the overall delay budgets of congested endsystems such as those that arise when load balancing is not considered.

-4.2 Modeling request peering: Optimal and the iGreedyP heuristic
+4.2.
+Modeling request peering: optimal and the iGreedyP heuristic

-Some replication and caching [36] schemes permit peer nodes - i.e., nodes of the same level that have the same father - to cooperate.
+Some replication and caching [36] schemes permit peer nodes-i.e., nodes of the same level that have the same father-to cooperate.
 A node that receives a request from a downward node, and cannot service it locally from its own cache, forwards it to its upstream node as well as to its peer nodes at the same level.
 In some occasions this may lead to a significant reduction in delay as a peer node, which is usually "closer" than upstream nodes, might quickly return the requested object.
 In general peering is meaningful when fast direct links exist between peer nodes and the delay on those links is smaller than the delay on the links that lead to higher level nodes.
 In such an environment, request peering leads to a higher utilization of each cached object, as this object services a larger population, which in turn reduces the number of replicas that are necessary for this object.
 Reducing the number of replicas of each object allows for the caching of a larger number of distinct objects (a larger initial part of the tail of the object popularity distribution fits in the hierarchy) thus resulting in better performance in terms of cost (bandwidth/delay).
 This section describes how to integrate request peering in the study of the storage capacity allocation problem.

-The ILP formulation of Sect.
-3.2 can be augmented to handle request peering.
-A larger number of variables $X{j,v}(k)$ is required because - due to peering - client j may receive object k from a larger set of nodes including not only the ancestors v, but their peers too.
-Also, the objective function (3) must change to:
+The ILP formulation of Section 3.2 can be augmented to handle request peering.
+A larger number of variables $X{j,v}(k)$ is required because-due to peering-client j may receive object k from a larger set of nodes including not only the ancestors v, but their peers too.
+Also, the objective function (3) must change to peers(v) denotes the set of nodes that are peers to v, including v itself. peercost is a fixed cost that is paid when transmitting an object between any two peers; this cost is typically smaller than the cost of accessing an ancestor at a higher level.
+I is an indicator function; it returns 1 when the expression in brackets becomes true and 0 otherwise.
+Also constraint (5) must change to

-$$z = \sum{j \in \mathcal{J}} \lambda_j \sum{k \in \mathcal{O}} p_j(k) \sum{v \in ancestors(j)} \sum{u \in peers(v)} (d{j,os} - d{j,v} - peercost \cdot I{\{u \neq v\}}) X{j,u}(k)$$ (9)
+$$z = \sum{j \in \mathscr{J}} \lambda_j \sum{k \in \mathscr{O}} p_j(k) \sum{v \in ancestors(j)} \\ \times \sum{u \in peers(v)} (d{j,os} - d{j,v} - peercost \cdot I{\{u \neq v\}}) X{j,u}(k).$$